Having an (environmental) impact!

 We all spend a lot of time talking about environmental issues here in the office.
-I suppose partly because global warming is the “topic of the month” (really century!), and because we work on software designed initially with an environmental objective – that is cutting down on paper!
+I suppose partly because global warming is the “topic of the month” (really century!), and partly because we work on software designed initially with an environmental objective – that is cutting down on paper!

 We find that PaperCut helps reduce an organization’s printing volume in a number of ways: